Our School App Stay connected on the go...

 Curriculum Outcomes for Our Learners

-Learning outcomes are progressively challenging sign-posts for learning.
-They act as a measure of success for teachers, learners and our curriculum as a whole.
+We map knowledge and skills outcomes to provide progressively challenging sign-posts for learning.
+These act as a measure of success for teachers, learners and our curriculum as a whole.
 Crucially, by the end of KS2, our curriculum intent is to ensure that all learners are on track for secondary education.
 Learners must be able to: feel safe and know how to keep safe; know how to build a sense of mental and physical health, well-being and happiness; be able to recognise their strengths and next steps; be confident and have the confidence to try new things; know how to play, make friends, build and maintain healthy relationships; be a functional reader and writer; have the capability to read for pleasure and also to gain and provide information for life’s journey; have an increasing vocabulary and communicate thoughts and feelings clearly and confidently; apply knowledge from outdoor learning as well as creative and expressive arts; draw on inspiration from others; know who they are, where they belong and how they can contribute to society: have respect for their own and others’ identity, views, rights, faiths and beliefs and the law; recognise important responsibilities; continually challenge themselves in pursuit of excellence and success; embrace diversity, and have the skills and values to help them contribute as a respected member of society; live British Values; have the ability to reflect, explore and solve problems; develop the resilience to challenge themselves and the perseverance to bounce back from challenging experiences; embrace the importance of equality; show compassion for others; show tenacity and have the skills to access further education, employment and/or training.

 Assessment and Continual Curriculum Development